sait-wbdv/assessments/cpnt265/README.md

 ### Mini-lectures
 Points to be awarded for mini presentations to your classmates.
+1. Live-stream
     - Cameras-on
     - Time limit
       - Individual: 5 minutes
       - Group (3 max): 10 minutes
-- Points awarded
+    - Points awarded:
       - First presentation: **10 points**;
       - Second presentation: **5 point**;
-  - Additional presentations can be complete but pointswill not be awarded.
+      - Additional presentations can be complete but points will not be awarded.
       - Group presentations: points are awarded to each presenter.
+2. Instructional video: **10 points**
+    - 10 minute time limit
+    - Bookends required (title/credit screens)
+    - **5 bonus points** for openly licensed theme song!

 ### Friendly Neighbour
 Points to be awarded when submitting making the world a better place for other coders.